The 34 Gallery is an International Mental Health Arts Initiative!

 • 1 - 2 paragraphs describing the creative process regarding your work & how it fits with the Open Call Theme.

-Selected artists will be notified by June 10th.
+Artists will be notified by July 10th.

 Restrictions